HPV vaccine for boys and men

 The HPV vaccination programme in the UK works through herd immunity (which was initially just for girls, but now also targets boys).
 Vaccinating girls helped to indirectly protect boys from cancers and genital warts linked to infection with HPV because vaccinated girls will not pass HPV on to them.
 This premise goes both ways – vaccinated boys will prevent the disease from spreading to girls.

-If you’re a male under the age of 15 you only need two doses, whereas this goes up to three after age 15.
 Men up to age 45 can also take the vaccine.
-It’s important to have all the required doses to be properly protected.
+It’s important to have all the required doses, at the appropriate intervals, to be properly protected.

 The benefits of the HPV vaccine for gay men

 As mentioned before, the initial HPV vaccination programme benefited some boys via herd immunity.
 However, gay men did not benefit from the vaccine in the same way, even though they are also at risk of cancers of the anus, penis, mouth, and throat due to infection with HPV types 16 and 18.
 Men who have sex with men (MSM) are also at risk of genital warts caused by HPV types 6 and 11.
 Therefore getting the vaccine themselves will help to protect them from these conditions.

 Potential side effects of the HPV vaccine

 More than 1 in 10 people who have the HPV vaccine experience redness, swelling or pain at the site of the injection.

 - Bruising or itching at the site of the injection

 - High temperature or feeling hot and shivery